Treviso: Universities

 As early as 1231 the city was looking for a doctor able to teach a course in Treviso, but it was not until 1269 that the canon Florio de' Dovari of Cremona was appointed, probably the first professor of law.
-In 1313-1314, it is recorded that the municipality guaranteed the presence of two Law professors, an ordinary and an extraordinary one, a third professor to teach Canonic Law and a fourth to teach Medicine.
-Even though the city had its own university in the Middle Ages, only in recent times the University of Padua, Ca’ Foscari and the IUAV of Venice established their own university campuses, giving once again the status of “university city” to Treviso.
+In 1313–1314, it is recorded that the municipality guaranteed the presence of two Law professors, an ordinary and an extraordinary one, a third professor to teach Canonic Law and a fourth to teach medicine.
+Even though the city had its own university in the Middle Ages, only in recent times the University of Padua, Ca' Foscari and the IUAV of Venice established their own university campuses, giving once again the status of "university city" to Treviso.
 Classes are held at the former hospital of Battuti and the former Military District.
 In 2015 the University IUAV of Venice closed its campuses in Treviso, moving its degree courses to Venice.

+High schools

+In Treviso there are several high schools.
+There is the "Liceo ginnasio statale Antonio Canova" institute that includes the classical and linguistic high school, the "Liceo duca degli abruzzi" institute that includes the scientific lyceum, the linguistic lyceum and the human and social sciences lyceum.

+In Treviso there are also technical institutes such as the "Max Plank" school institute with computer science, electronics, automation courses.

+There is also no shortage of private schools in the city such as the "collegio vescovile Pio X", or the "Istituto Canossiano Madonna del Grappa".

 Culture

 Libraries

-The public library has five locations, three of which are located in the city centre.
+The public library has five locations, three of which are located in the city center.
 There are also some private foundations, such as the documentation center of the Fondazione Benetton Studi e Ricerche with a library annex, at Palazzo Caotorta, the Biblioteca Capitolare and the Biblioteca del Seminario.
 The Liceo Canova also has an interesting library on the ground floor of its main headquarters, in Via San Teonisto.

 Museums

-In addition to various museums, the city also offers important exhibition areas such as Palazzo dei Trecento, the city council’s headquarters, Ca’ dei Carraresi, owned by the Fondazione Cassamarca, and Palazzo Bomben, the headquarters of the Fondazione Benetton Studi e Ricerche.
+In addition to various museums, the city also offers important exhibition areas such as Palazzo dei Trecento, the city council's headquarters, Ca' dei Carraresi, owned by the Fondazione Cassamarca, and Palazzo Bomben, the headquarters of the Fondazione Benetton Studi e Ricerche.